-8.9.6 Exporting Sequences
+4.9.6 Exporting Sequences

 Sequences can be exported much like Plays.
-For example, if you'd like to send the Game's highlights to an internet video site: Export the Sequence and then upload the resulting file.
+For example, if you'd like to send the Game's highlights to an Internet video site: Export the Sequence and then upload the resulting file.

-To export a sequence simply click the Export button in the Sequences list.
+To export a sequence using the Default Preset, simply click the Export button in the Sequences list.
 Export progress is reported in the Messages window.